bobschrag/token-matcher/README.md

   - All matches.
 (Use `matches` with no limit.)

   - A single match and whether it is unique.
-Use `matches` with a value of `2` for argument `limit`.
+Use `matches` with a value of `2` for argument `limit`, as in `match-uniquely`.
 Considering that if a returned match were not unique, there could be some undesirable ambiguity in a using application's templates and/or the presented input strings, `matches` affords the opportunity either to accept (say, `reset!` the global version) or discard the returned version of `*kind-instances*`.

   Multiple matches may be appropriate in some applications, not in